General Trip Questions

 Don’t worry, we have a small, well stocked paddling store right on site.
 Wawa is only a 10-minute drive away and has a drug store, grocery, beer and liquor stores,post office as well as the usual host of small town shops and restaurants.

 What if I have to cancel my trip?

 We think we have a very flexible and fair cancellation policy.
-Cancellations more than 30 days before your trip start: 100% refund (less deposit); 14 -30days notice: 50% refund; less than 14 days notice: no refund.
-If you find a qualified replacement: we’ll refund all but a $45 administrative fee.
+Cancellations more than 60 days before your trip start: full refund (less $45 admin fee); 30-60 days notice: full refund less deposit; 14-30 days notice: 50% refund.
+No refunds are offered less than 14 days out.
+If you find a qualified replacement: we will refund all but a $45 administrative fee.
 We reserve the right to cancel any trip with 14 days notice at which time a full refund is made to everyone registered.
-Departures are guaranteed on most of our trips.
-This means we’ll be paddling even if you are the only one registered.
-This doesn’t happen often but, if it does we will give you a call to let you know.
-In this case, you always have the option of transferring to another trip or get a full refund.

 We highly recommend trip cancellation insurance for all trips, especially those requiring air travel.
 Insurance normally must be purchased when you book your flight.